-For a full list of Super SIM carriers, organized by continent and country, please see the Twilio web site.
+For a full list of Super SIM carriers, organized by continent and country, please see the Super SIM site.

 Electric Imp IoT Connectivity is far more than just a cellular connection.
 Electric Imp provides an edge-to-enterprise IoT connectivity platform-as-a-service, that makes developing, deploying, and maintaining connected products easy and worry-free.
 It is complete and ready-to-use, including certified and continuous security from the device to the cloud, a full device application platform, comprehensive device management, powerful cloud processing, and seamless integration to enterprise applications.